 Vietnamese Beef and Rice Noodle Salad

 For the rice noodle salad

 - 2 handfuls bean sprouts

-- 1 small cucumber (about 6 inches long), thinly sliced then cut into matchsticks
+- 1 small cucumber , (about 6 inches | 15 cm long), thinly sliced and cut into matchsticks

 - 1 handful mint leaves, torn